When Not in Rome…

 The buildings and arenas were not always circles.
 For the calculation of the area we’ll assume, that the shapes are perfect ellipses2.

 As preliminary step I derived several variables from the existing columns, such as area and measurements relative to the Colosseum in Rome.
-The values were stored in amphi.measures
+The values were stored in amphi.measures.
+Check out the code below deck, if you like.

 Summary